OutSystems/docs-bestpractices/src/data/archive.md

 ## Benefits

-From the end-user perspective, the major benefit of having a data archiving strategy is **runtime performance**.
+From the end user perspective, the major benefit of having a data archiving strategy is **runtime performance**.
 Since the volume of data in the main catalog is reduced, queries take less time to execute and application reacts faster.

 From an IT perspective, the major benefits are the **performance of the needed resources** and **cost savings**.
 Since the data volume in the main catalog is reduced, the backup and recovery operations run faster, disaster recovery is less costly and takes less time, reducing the potential system downtime.
 If you use a specialized archival system to store the archived information (instead of OutSystems Database) you may reduce the overall storage costs.